 Millions of people are affected by tension headaches.
 The strain of always trying to cope with headache pain can significantly affect the quality of your home and work life.

-Massage is highly effective in treating chronic headaches by relieving muscle tension, promoting healing of injuries and reducing stress.
+Massage for headaches is highly effective in treating chronic headaches by relieving muscle tension, promoting healing of injuries and reducing stress.